timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

 disk.

 <highlight type="note">
-To learn about chunk sizing for improved performance, see the section on [chunk sizing](timescaledb/latest/how-to-guides/hypertables/best-practices/#time-intervals).
+For more information about chunk sizing for improved performance, see the section on [chunk sizing](timescaledb/latest/how-to-guides/hypertables/best-practices/#time-intervals).
 </highlight>